 A person with self-trust does not habitually watch and wait for the reactions of others to tell them how they are performing.
 So, if a person can’t trust themselves, or their own judgement, how on earth can they trust anyone else?
 How can they decipher who has the right answers or is the best guide, if they can’t trust their own judgement to find the right person to tell them?

 The co-dependent’s inability to fully trust themselves renders them directionless and vulnerable – they routinely attract the wrong types of people and situations, which only serves to feed their negative assumptions about themselves and the world.
-If their life was a jigsaw, they’d only be looking for pieces of only one colour and discard all the rest.
-They’d be seeking, matching and aligning all the ‘pieces’ that fit their original life story or ‘their’ pre-existing beliefs (beliefs that are not even theirs) and then they will struggle to make the jigsaw fit together properly.
+If their life was a jigsaw, they’d be looking for pieces of the same colour and discarding all the rest.
+They’d be seeking, matching and aligning all the ‘pieces’ that fit their original life story or ‘their’ pre-existing beliefs (beliefs that are not even theirs) and then struggle to make the jigsaw fit together properly.

 Steps to Recovery: